cybersader/awesome-cybersader/📁 01 - Projects/Home Lab, Home Server/TrueNAS Scale Home Server/Turning Old PC into NAS in 2024/Turning Old PC into NAS in 2024.md

 	-
 - Go to Apps in TrueNAS Scale
 - Go to Nextcloud
-- Scroll down to `Advanced DNS Settings`
+- Scroll down to `Advanced DNS Settings` (now just environment variables in Nextcloud configuration)
 - Tried to use the environment variables in TrueNAS, but hasn't been shown to work with tests from URL
 	- Modify the Nextcloud environment variables in the TrueNAS Scale GUI under the Nextcloud app in the Nextcloud configuration section
 		- OVERWRITECLIURL - nextcloud.example.com